onaclov2000/Recipes/ButtermilkPie.md

 Get Pie Plates out.
 Arrange 2 on a pan.

 Pour about half into one and half into the other pie pan (deep crust from Walmart is what I use).

+Put in Oven.
+Timer to 30 minutes.
+Start checking after that for "done"